Skip to main content

 Online Auction Sites

 Online auction sites can be tricky because many people will overbid on items they want, often paying far more than they should.
 The trick to auction sites like eBay is watching the items that have low or no bids as they near expiration and then placing the minimum bid.
-Even if you don’t happen to win, you save yourself a lot of money avoiding an inflated price.
+Even if you don’t happen to win, you save yourself a lot of money by avoiding an inflated price.

 Shop on the Right Day